badlydrawnletters/emojifier-docs/safety/usersafety.md

 ### What actions we take
 - Removing the message
 - Temporarily blacklisting a user for a fixed amount of time as a “cool-down” period
-- Permanently blacklisted users from Emojifier, making them unable to use any of our commands
+- Permanently blacklisting users from Emojifier, making them unable to use any of our commands
-- Blacklisted an entire server from using our bot
+- Blacklisting an entire server from using our bot

 ![bearprotection](../images/bearprotection.png)